stakater/mto-docs/content/learn/mto-vs-vcluster.md

 ### Choose MTO when

-- Tenants are within the same organization
+- Tenants do not need their own API server — including external customers reached through a portal, API or logical control plane
-- You need high scalability
+- You need templates, cost attribution, hibernation or ecosystem integrations, not tenancy alone
-- Cost efficiency is critical
+- Infrastructure efficiency matters
-- You want governance and standardization
-- You are building an Internal Developer Platform
+- You are building an internal developer platform or a customer-facing cloud platform

 ---